ducksouplab/ducksoup/README.md

 DS_USER=$(id deploy -u) DS_GROUP=$(id deploy -g) docker-compose -f docker/docker-compose.yml up --build
 ```

-### Use nvcodec-enabled Docker containers
+### GPU-enabled Docker containers

-The nvcodec GStreamer plugin enables in particular NVIDIA GPU accelerated encoding and decoding for H264 video streams.
+The nvcodec GStreamer plugin enables NVIDIA GPU accelerated encoding and decoding of H264 video streams.

-When GStreamer is used within a Docker container, a few operations have to be done in order to access the host GPU from the container.
-One shoud refer to [nvidia-container-runtime](https://github.com/NVIDIA/nvidia-container-runtime) for up to date instructions, as the time of this writing this may be summed up as:
+When GStreamer is used within a Docker container, a few operations are necessary to access the host GPU from the container.
+One shoud refer to [nvidia-container-runtime](https://github.com/NVIDIA/nvidia-container-runtime) for up-to-date instructions, but as the time of this writing this may be summed up as:

-- install `nvidia-container-runtime` on container host (for instance with `sudo apt-get install nvidia-container-runtime`)
+- install `nvidia-container-runtime` on the Docker host (for instance with `sudo apt-get install nvidia-container-runtime`)
-- edit or add a `runtimes` section in `/etc/docker/daemon.json`:
+- on the host, edit or add a `runtimes` section in `/etc/docker/daemon.json`:
 ```json
 {
     "runtimes": {